BartMassey/wave/README.md

 nonlinear encodings), and non-WAVE audio files are in no way supported.
 I thought others might find it useful, though.
 I also have released other code that depends on it.

+The source distribution contains a couple of demo programs:

+* `writetest.hs`: Writes a square wave into a file.
+* `readtest.hs`: Displays information for a given WAVE file.

 This program is licensed under the "3-clause 'new' BSD License".
 Please see the file `COPYING` in this distribution